comprna/R2Dtool/README.md

 ### Utilities: Convert CHEUI model II output to a BED-like input

-- This script transposes CHEUI coordinates by +3 (BED interval start) and +4 (BED interval end) to represent a single nuecleotide
+- This script transposes CHEUI coordinates by +3 (BED interval start) and +4 (BED interval end) to represent a single nucleotides, and rearranges columns to become bed-like.

 ```
 bash cheui_to_bed.sh [cheui model II output file] [cheui_to_bed output file]